 We would like to extend our sincerest gratitude to the government representatives who have verified the information in this document.
-Our particular thanks to Kim Hickman for her support with coordinating government input for this document.
+Our particular thanks to for members of the Nutrition Resource Centre for reviewing the document.

-As far as possible, when policy details are noted in the document, we have provided references to publicly-available sources or noted as a 'written communication' from relevant policy makers.
+As far as possible, when policy details are noted in the document, we have provided references to publiclyavailable sources or noted as a 'written communication' from relevant policy makers.
 While every effort has been taken to ensure the accuracy of the information in this document, any errors/omissions are the responsibility of the research team.